sdziallas/comp55/docs/labs/14-Test.md

-7. So, now let's go ahead and do one more set of tests, these would be known as *edge tests* - tests where really you're just trying to cause havoc or get the program to crash.
+7. So, now let's go ahead and do one more set of tests, these would be known as *edge tests* - tests where you're just trying to cause havoc or get the program to crash.

     - Examples of edge cases would be zero, negative numbers,